Vilis Lācis

-Vilis Lācis (May 12, 1904 – February 6, 1966) was a Latvian writer and communist politician.
+Vilis Lācis (born Jānis Vilhelms Lāce (Old orthography: Jahn Wilhelm Lahze) on 12 May 1904, died 6 February 1966) was a Latvian writer and communist politician.

+Biography

-Lācis was born Jānis Vilhelms Lāce into a working-class family in Vecmīlgrāvis (now part of Riga).
+Jānis Vilhelms Lāce was born into a working-class family in Vecmīlgrāvis (now part of Riga).
 During World War I, his family fled to the Altai region in Siberia, where Lācis studied at the pedagogical seminary in Barnaul.
 In 1921, Lācis returned to Riga and at various times worked as a fisherman, port worker, ship's fireman and librarian while writing in his free time.
 In 1933, he published his hugely successful novel Zvejnieka dēls ('Fisherman's Son'), making him one of the most popular and commercially successful Latvian writers of the 1930s.
 His novels have been characterized as popular fiction, not always liked by highbrow critics, but widely read by ordinary people.